 This is just a starting point.
 For your specific project, you can estimate how many gallons of paint you need by measuring the home’s exact surface area:

 - Find the surface area of the walls.
-Measure the perimeter of the room, then multiply this number by the height of the room.
+Measure the perimeter of the room and multiply this number by its height.

 - Find the surface area of unpaintable sections.
 Measure each window, door, cabinet, and other sections you won’t be painting.